 Types and Effectiveness

 The installation requirements of humidifiers that work with an HVAC system vary.
-Some can be installed by DIYers with moderate skills, while others will require an HVAC engineer to install it.
-Once installed, though, whole house humidifiers that work with HVAC systems need little attention.
+Some can be installed by DIYers with moderate skills, while others will require an HVAC engineer to install them.
+Once installed, though, whole-house humidifiers that work with HVAC systems need little attention.
 They connect to the existing electrical and water supply systems in the home.

-- Bypass humidifiers use warmth from the furnace rather than heating the water themselves.
-Water is held in a panel which is usually replaced annually.
+- Bypass humidifiers do not need to heat the water because they use the warmth from the furnace.
+Water is held in a panel, which is usually replaced annually.
 Water particles pass through the ducting in the same ways as a steam humidifier.

-- Fan humidifiers don’t use heat at all, but blow air across a humidifier pad that is soaked in water.
+- Fan humidifiers don’t use heat at all.
+They blow air across a humidifier pad that is soaked in water.
 Again, this releases fine water particles through the ducting.
-They are more energy efficient and, because there’s no warm air, they don’t impact air cooling.
+They are more energy efficient and, because there’s no warm air, they don’t affect air cooling.

 Bypass and fan humidifiers are also known as evaporative humidifiers because they don’t rely on steam.

-While there are a number of clever DIY hacks that can improve the moisture level in a home environment without the added expense of a new unit, these are not really practical, nor are they consistent and reliable solutions to provide coverage throughout the entire home.
+While several clever DIY hacks can improve the moisture level in a home environment without the added expense of a new unit, these are not practical, nor are they consistent and reliable solutions to provide coverage throughout the entire home.

-The coverage area required depends on the size of home.
-In general, console whole house humidifiers are less powerful and have less coverage than their HVAC counterparts.
+The coverage area required depends on the size of the home.
+In general, a console-style evaporative humidifier is less powerful and has less coverage than its HVAC counterpart.
 They range in coverage from around 2,500 to 3,600 square feet, which will be sufficient for many homes.
-However, HVAC systems can humidify in excess of 6,000 square feet.
+However, HVAC systems can humidify more than 6,000 square feet.

-When checking coverage area offered, it’s common to see the expression “tightly built home.”
+When shoppers are checking the coverage area offered, it’s common to see the expression “tightly built home.”
 This describes a fully insulated living space where doors and windows also fit properly and thus the internal environment is well sealed.
 Older homes may not be so tightly built.
-Those that aren’t fully insulated or that have occasional drafts could require a model 40 to 50 percent more powerful for effective humidification.
-Alternatively, those deficiencies could be remedied.
-Not only could a cheaper humidifier be used, but also the home would become more energy efficient in general and heating bills would be reduced.

-There’s another element to coverage that needs to be considered, and it relates back to the type of whole house humidifier chosen.
-If you have one that works with an HVAC system, then even closed rooms still receive humidity.
+There’s another element to coverage that needs to be considered, and it relates to the type of whole-house humidifier chosen.
+If one that works with an HVAC system is selected, then even closed rooms still receive humidity.
 With a console model, a closed door cuts a room off from the humidified air supply.